kolinger/ftp-deploy/readme.md

 This is limiting mechanism, but it brings huge performance gains.
 No other mechanism can compare in effectivity.

-Local scanning na calculation of hashes is done in multiprocessing manner in order to fully initialize today's many core processors with NVMe storage.
+Local scanning and calculation of hashes is done in multiprocessing manner in order to fully initialize today's many core processors with NVMe storage.

 Upload, deletion, purging is all done in multithreaded manner where many parallel connections are used.